-Sometimes referred to as “natural family planning” or FAM, the methods based in fertility awareness consist of keeping track of ovulation, and timing sexual activity to coincide with times of the month which are less conducive to pregnancy.
-In this way, a woman can abstain from sex, or use extra protection during times in which she is most fertile.
+Fertility Awareness Methods are also referred to as FAM birth control or “natural family planning”.
+They consist of keeping track of ovulation (the release of an egg) and timing sexual activity so it coincides with times of the month which are less conducive to pregnancy.
+In this way, a woman can abstain from sex or use extra protection during times in which she is most fertile.

 There are several different types of methods women use to keep track of their fertility.

-These include the Temperature method, the Cervical mucus method, the Calendar method and the Standard Days Method.
+These include the Temperature Method, Cervical Mucus Method, Calendar Method, Standard Days Method and Sympothermal Method.

 Pregnancy happens when fertilization occurs, which is when sperm joins with an egg.
-For a woman with a normal healthy reproductive system, there are times during her menstrual cycle when fertilization is impossible, times when it is unlikely and times when it is most likely.
+For a woman with a normal and healthy reproductive system, there are times during her menstrual cycle when fertilization is:

-Fertility awareness methods of birth control reduce the likelihood of pregnancy by informing you of when you are most fertile.
+Fertility awareness methods or FAM birth control reduce the likelihood of pregnancy by informing you of when you are most fertile.
 This way, you can take measures to prevent sperm from accessing your eggs during your most fertile times.
-In other words, you can find out which days are your most fertile days, and abstain from sex or use extra protection (eg. condoms, sponges, diaphragms, spermicide etc.) during these times.
+In other words, you can find out which days are your most fertile days, and then abstain from sex, practice outercourse, or use extra protection (eg. condoms, sponges, cervical caps, spermicide, etc).